dfinity/motoko/doc/md/reference/language-manual.md

 :::note

-The use of decimal notation, even for the base 2 exponent, is keeping with the established hexadecimal floating point literal syntax of the `C` language.
+The use of decimal notation, even for the base 2 exponent, adheres to the established hexadecimal floating point literal syntax of the `C` language.

 :::